 This also helps stave off the temptation to impulse buy a console you’ve got no games for just because it’s a good deal.

 Tip 2: Know which deals are actually deals

 At this stage, with Black Friday so close, it can be hard to get a true reading on the real value of a product.
 Certain retailers will take products back up to an RRP which they haven’t been sold at for months, just to emphasise their discounts when the deals do arrive.
 However, knowing the general cost of a product is a vital tool in determining how good a deal actually is.

-Our aforementioned Black Friday console deals prediction guide contains a guideline for what we think are realistic deals to expect.
+Our aforementioned Black Friday console buying guide contains a guideline for what we think are realistic deals to expect.
 Here, we’ve put together a quick list of the most popular bundles and what prices we’ve seen throughout the year: